alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <img title="" src="part-05/images/yoda.png" alt="">

 To unleash the full power of the GDI, such as using pattern pens and brushes, it's necessary to deal with dynamic creation and destruction of GDI objects.
 Doing it in C style, as in the first example, is however fragile and verbose.
-You can automate the `DeleteObject` object destruction calls via C++ destructors to make such code shorter and safer, C++ [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), which essentially means defining small handle ownership classes such as `Brush` and `Pen`.
+But you can automate the `DeleteObject` object destruction calls via C++ destructors to make such code shorter and safer, C++ [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), which essentially means defining small handle ownership classes such as `Brush` and `Pen`.

 This RAII idea of leveraging C++ construction and destruction can also be applied to device contexts, e.g. via a general abstract base class `Dc` with concrete derived classes such as `Screen_dc` and `Bitmap_dc`.